-Due to Covid-19 a huge increase in people made the switch to working from home.
-Many of our own staff are among them.
-In fact as I write this, I too sit in the new home office I created for myself a few weeks ago.
+Covid-19 meant so many people made the switch to work from home.
+Many of our own staff included!
+In fact as I write this, I’m in my new make-shift home office.

-Work from home tax deductions – the low down
+Work from home deductions – the low down

 Home office expenses

-You need everything you use at work to do your job at home so let’s make sure that, come tax time, you get back these new work related expenses on your tax return.
+All the things you use, to do your job at home, are potential tax deductions.
+Let’s make sure that, come tax time, you add those new work related expenses on your tax return.